-All-door Boarding has been in effect since March 1, 2021, and this analysis covers the period from March 1, 2021, to May 2023.
+The program has been in effect since March 1, 2021, and this analysis covers the period from March 1, 2021, to May 2023.
 Overall, compliance with the program's standard operating procedures was challenging in the early months of the program but has improved as the District has become more accustomed to the new procedures.